IISc-Software-iGEM/Accessibility-Tool/README.md

 # Accessibility Toolbar Plugin

-#### This Accessibility Tool is made under the iGEM Project.
+#### This Accessibility Tool is made under iGEM Project.
 Providing a JavaScrip-based tool to enhance the accessibility of web content for users with disabilities
 <br>

 This tool has been divided into its respective sections to allow the user to navigate the features they want to use easily.